lowqualityrkomi/create-zendesk-app/CONTRIBUTING.md

 In this guide you will get an overview of the contribution.

+In [Next  updates](#next-updates) You can find a list of updates you can contribute to!

 ## Templates

 In the folder `templates` you can find all the templates.
 Following you can see the folder tree: